 Building design and construction

 Poor construction technique, where slab walls and floors are not tied together correctly, for example, makes buildings far more vulnerable to earthquake damage; buildings where the bricks have been held in place with the correct mortar tend to survive much better.

 However, there is more to the issue of building design than simply the difference between careful and shoddy construction.

-Firstly, there is choice of materials.
-Where buildings do collapse, the occupants are more likely to survive when the walls and roof are made of lightweight materials rather than heavy ones; rubble-masonry buildings, or brick buildings with low quality mortar, do not withstand earthquakes well; wooden or steel-framed buildings are generally much better, providing they are correctly braced.
+The choice of building materials plays an important role.
+Where buildings do collapse, the occupants are more likely to survive when the walls and roof are made of lightweight materials rather than heavy ones.
+Rubble-masonry buildings or brick buildings with low-quality mortar do not withstand earthquakes well; wooden or steel-framed buildings are generally much better, providing they are correctly braced.

-Next, there is the choice of building design.
+Building design is also important.
 Buildings shake when the frequency of the seismic waves is close to the natural frequency of vibration of the building, an effect known as resonance.

 The biggest and the deadliest earthquakes